-keen to see the skyline of the city centre protected, with a building heights strategy to safeguard the setting and character of the settlement as a whole.
+5.0.18 In most locations the civic societies were keen to see the skyline of the city centre protected, with a building heights strategy to safeguard the setting and character of the settlement as a whole.
 Oxford was the only case study that had a comprehensive tall buildings and heights strategy to guide new development scale.
 Other planning authorities were in the process of preparing heights strategies or view management policies.

-overall, the research found that managing views could be a challenge.
+- 5.0.19 Overall, the research found that managing views could be a challenge.
 Establishing a views protection framework takes much preparation and needs to be enforced.
 Given the resource constraints of most authorities, this may not be readily achievable.
-It might be useful to find a simpler way to protect local character, avoid harm and steer higher density development into appropriate forms and locations

-5.0.20 A common opinion was that sites on the edge of conservation areas are doubly vulnerable.
+It might be useful to find a simpler way to protect local character, avoid harm and steer higher density development into appropriate forms and locations. - 5.0.20 A common opinion was that sites on the edge of conservation areas are doubly vulnerable.
 They can be regarded as less sensitive yet are under pressure because of their attractive positions.
 These fringe locations are sought out for greater height and density, but the policies for securing contextually appropriate development may be lacking.